hay4tod/hay4tod/README.md

 <h1 align="center">I'm <a href="https://t.me/hay4tod">Yuanda</a>!</h1>

-## 📍 About Me:
+## 📍 About Me :

+- My name is Yuanda
+- I was born in 2004
+- Now i am 17 years old
-- im 17 years old, i live in Banten Indonesia🇲🇨
+- I live in Banten Indonesia🇲🇨

 ## 📖 Learning :
--   to be better than the previous day
+-   To be better than the previous day

-## 🕹 Hobbies
+## 🕹 Hobbies :
--   playing a game
+-   Playing a game
--   sleep during class
+-   Sleep during class

+## 📣 Store :
+- You can check my side job at my <a href="https://t.me/hayatostore">Shop</a1>

 ## 🎧 Spotify Playing